isomerpages/moe-zhenghuapri/_zps/Achievements.md

 Auni Iffah 6EE, Iman Lana 6HY and Arfah Zuhrah 6IN of Zhenghua Primary School wins 1st place & Overall Champion at Juara Baca Berita competition 2026 organized jointly by MediaCorp & NLB.
 This achievement is a testament to the students' hard work and the dedication of all the Malay Language teachers as well as the support from their parents.

 ![](/images/Achievements/Juara_Baca_Berita.png)

+Our Band SYF Team has achieved an Accomplishment at their recent SYF Arts Presentation.
+This achievement is a testament to the students' hard work and the dedication of their teachers.